 Our initiatives help connect and empower young people.
-Emerging Civic Leaders involves 18- to 26-year-olds as active citizens in a 6-week program to amplify their voices in community decision-making.
+Civic engagement programs involve young people as active citizens and amplify their voices in community decision-making.
 International students make up a large part of our population of young people.

 The City of Sydney's International Student Leadership and Ambassador Program builds the capacity of international students to co-design programs to address the needs of our culturally diverse communities.